-1 From the main menu, click Security > Passwords.
+1 In the Navigation Menu, click Security > Passwords.
 The Passwords screen appears.

 - 2 Verify that the Use RADIUS for Login Authorization check box is cleared. - 3 Click Submit Changes. - 4 Configure the parameters.
 For help, see the next table. - 5 Click Submit Changes to save your changes.
 To activate your changes, from the menu bar click Save/Discard Changes, and then click Save Changes and Reboot.
-For help, see "Saving Configuration Changes" on page 33.
+For help, see "Saving Configuration Changes" on page 30.